drpetersonfernandes/SimpleLauncher/SimpleLauncher/parameters.md

 **Emulator Parameters (Example):** --file-path<br>
 **Fullscreen Parameter:** --fullscreen<br>

-This emulator is available for Windows-x64.
+This emulator is available for Windows-x64.<br>
+You can download this emulator on the [Official Website](https://github.com/jsgroth/jgenesis).<br>

 .